vgarc018/rshell/README.md

 The program now includes a ls program that works almost like the built in GNU ls command.
 It only supports 3 flags `-a    -l      -R`
 You can call it on directories and files as well.
+The program now supports IO Redirection `< > >>` the results are as expected.
+The program does not support piping at all it gives a segmentation fault.

 ##How to Install the Program:
 From your terminal run the following: